zefiros-software/SerLib/README.md

 ### Objects
 There are serveral ways to store objects:

- - Using templates;
+ - Using templates
- - Using interfaces;
+ - Using interfaces
- - Using template specialisation;
+ - Using template specialisation

 The following are all equivalent: